amargaritov/starlit/README.md

 * compiling with profiled gueded optimisations
 * embedding a compressed english dictionary and a file with new article order as part of the compressor binary

-# Building/constructing instructions
+# Instructions for building STARLIT compressor
-Constructing STARLIT compressor includes following steps
+Creating STARLIT compressor binary includes the following steps:
-* building cmix + STARLIT with profile guided optimisations
+* building cmix + STARLIT by clang with profile guided optimisations
-* compressing compressor binary with UPX
+* compressing the resulting compressor binary with UPX
-* compressing the english dictionary with the resulting compressor
+* compressing the english dictionary by the compressor
-* compressing the file with new order of articles with the resulting compressor
+* compressing the file with the enew order of articles by the compressor
 * merging the compressor binary with the compressed versions of the english dictionary and the new order file

 Constructing STARLIT compressor requires clang-12, upx-ucl and make packages.
 On Ubuntu 18, these packages can be installed by running the following scripts: